 What’s your secret behind building a successful brand?

 Louis: I think the market is incredibly tough and competitive because China is an amazing place to be in.
 There are a lot of companies fighting for business.
 There are also a lot of smart people working very, very hard.
 For me, there’s no secret, you need to work harder.
 You need to bring superior quality and I think that’s what we’re trying to do.
-Luckily, I have amazing partners, without whom, I don’t think the company would work perfectly in Shanghai.
+Luckily, I have amazing partners at Creative Capital, without whom, I don’t think the company would work perfectly in Shanghai.

 “For me, there’s no secret, you need to work harder.
 You need to bring superior quality and I think that’s what we’re trying to do.”

 Having said that, I think there’s one thing that has been really helping us; we have an advantage as we cover a wide range of businesses compared to so many businesses.
 For example, if you want a beautiful case in a bicycle, we have it.
 Or, if you want a beautiful case in the coffee business, we have it.
 I mean, we’ve been doing amazing cases for very famous local brands or very famous local start-ups.
 Another thing is, I think lots of products that we do are linked to retail.
 Many designers or agencies have never actually worked in a brand and have never created a brand for themselves.
 They might be good designers, but they don’t know all the practicality of the business, and this knowledge is actually pretty much as important as the trading itself.
 For us, we really understand how it works, which makes us much closer to relate to decision-makers because we’ve been in their shoes.
 So, when you put these two things together, it gives us a very strong competitive advantage to the competition.